dereuromark/cakephp-shim/README.md

 - Assert contain (and report wrong recursive level) if desired using `Configure::write('App.warnAboutMissingContain', true)`
 - Controller::paginate() loading config defaults and providing query string pagination by default.
 - Bootstrap configuration for out-of-the-box query string functionality for CakeDC Search plugin.
+- Header monitor via `App.monitorHeaders` to assert no output is done before the response class.

 ## Main fixes
 - Controller::disableCache() to help to write that directive to the browser for all (even IE).
+- Auto-aliasing for models' "order" properties.

 ## TODO
 - Add auto-301-redirects for named params => query strings.